RWS/studio-api-docs/apiconcepts/projectautomation/analyze_files_settings.md

 Configure the Task Settings
 --

-The screenshot below shows the settings that can be configured for the Analyze Files task in <Var:ProductName>.
+The screenshot below shows the settings that can be configured for the Analyze Files task in Var:ProductName.

 ![AnalyzeFileSettings](images/AnalyzeFileSettings.jpg)